 Watch your favorite funny sitcoms or make some popcorn and enjoy a funny movie.

-The other thing that works well is to listen to Bob Marley while imagining myself playing on a beach in the Caribbean.
+The other thing that works well is to listen to music by Bob Marley while imagining myself playing on a beach in the Caribbean.

 Relax and Treat Yourself